Leading Change DMin Cohort

 The key thought is this: Transformational Leadership is absolutely dependent on the leader’s own ongoing transformation and ability to lead others into a process of shared transformation through ongoing learning and navigating loss.

-Relational Congruence and Trustworthy Leadership
+Relational Congruence and Trustworthy Leadership (12 units)

 John Calvin began his Institutes by declaring that all “True and sound wisdom” came from the “knowledge of God and of ourselves.”
 This second Section will look at the spiritual, psychological and emotional capacities necessary for effective leadership.
 While leadership begins in “Technical Competence”, it is validated in the leader’s “Relational Congruence”.
-These two weeks of study will take the leader through exercises and discussion about his or her own internal and external congruence, sense of self, and the spiritual resources necessary for healthy leadership.
+This week of study will take the leader through exercises and discussion about his or her own internal and external congruence, sense of self, and the spiritual resources necessary for healthy leadership.
 The Ignatian Spiritual Exercises will be introduced and practiced during these two weeks of classes.

-Adaptive Capacity and Transformational Leadership
+Adaptive Capacity and Transformational Leadership (12 units)

 Tod Bolsinger joined Fuller Seminary as vice president for vocation and formation in March 2014 and as assistant professor of practical theology in July.
 Ordained in the Presbyterian Church (USA) in 1993, Dr. Bolsinger served as senior pastor of San Clemente Presbyterian Church since 1997.
 Prior to that he was associate pastor of discipleship and spiritual formation at First Presbyterian Church of Hollywood.